 Just west of Kingston, Prince Edward County is one of Ontario's fastest growing winery destinations, producing trend-setting sparkling wine and rosés.

 Sip and savour The County along the Taste Trail, stopping in at Black Prince Winery outside of Picton, Huff Estates Winery in Bloomfield, Hinterland, Grange of Prince Edward, Closson Chase, Karlo Estates or Three Dog Winery in and around Wellington, Demorestville and Hillier.
 Milford is worth the visit for Long Dog or Half Moon Wineries, followed by a visit to Waupoos Estates Winery.

 The oldest commercial grape-growing area in Canada and Ontario's most southerly point, the Lake Erie North Shore and Pelee Island region shares the same latitude as northern California and Bordeaux, France.

-The landscape of wine making in Ontario is changing with new vineyards emerging across southern Ontario, look for unique new flavours from the Georgian Bay to the Ottawa Valley.
-Look for delicious, innovative flavours such as blueberry and cranberry wines.
+The landscape of wine making in Ontario is changing with new vineyards emerging across southern Ontario, discover new favourites from Georgian Bay to the Ottawa Valley with innovators producing unique wines using flavours such as blueberry and cranberry.